rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAws.md

 - There is a single argument of type BulkDeleteAwsCloudAccountWithoutCftInput.
 - Returns BulkDeleteAwsCloudAccountWithoutCftReply.
-### cloudaccountinitiate
-This endpoint is deprecated.

-- There is a single argument of type AwsCloudAccountInitiateInput.
-- Returns AwsCloudAccountCreateResponse.
-### cloudaccountupdatefeature
-This endpoint is deprecated.

-- There are 2 arguments.
-    - cloudAccountUuid - System.String: The ID of the cloud account.
-    - features - list of CloudAccountFeatures: Cloud Account Features.
-- Returns AwsCloudAccountUpdateFeatureResponse.
-### cloudaccountvalidate
-This endpoint is deprecated.

-- There is a single argument of type AwsCloudAccountValidateInput.
-- Returns AwsCloudAccountValidateResponse.
 ### createaccount
 - There is a single argument of type CreateAwsAccountInput.
 - Returns CloudAccount.